Parametrized Homology via Zigzag Persistence: Introduction

-called the \emph{levelsets} or \emph{fibers} of~$\XX$; the topology on the total space~$X$ is what gives this collection of spaces the structure of a `family'.
+called the \emph{levelsets} of~$\XX$, where the topology on the total space~$X$ bestows upon this collection of spaces the structure of a `family'.
+In particular, the \emph{interlevelsets}

+provide cobordism-style relationships between the levelsets.
 The basic question is to understand the homological invariants of~$\XX$.
 In particular, how does the homology of~$\XX_a^a$ vary with~$a$?
 Taking the family structure into account, this question demands a richer answer than simply recording the homology of each~$\XX_a^a$ separately.

-What we would like is a reasonable theory that will take an $\RR$-space and decompose its homological information into discrete features supported over intervals.
-In some special cases this has already been done.
+What we seek is a reasonable theory for taking an $\RR$-space and decomposing its homological information into discrete features supported over intervals.
+To shed light on the meaning of `reasonable', we highlight some desired properties.
+Such a theory would: \begin{itemize} \item retrieve all obvious homological information stored in $(X,f)$; \item be manifestly symmetric with respect to reversal of the real line~$\RR$; \item be widely applicable, free from excessively strong finiteness assumptions. \end{itemize} We return to the question of what we mean by `all obvious homological information'.
+First, we consider four examples of existing theories, indicating why they do not fully satisfy these properties.